NanoBeacon/config-files/README.md

 ## File Description

-### ADXL367
+### Analog Devices - ADXL367 Digital Output MEMS Accelerometer

 The ADXL367 is an ultralow power, 3-axis microelectromechanical systems (MEMS) accelerometer made by Analog devices.
 This directory contains configuration files to configure the IN100 to interface with the ADXL367 sensor.

-### Doc

-This directory contains I2C sensor one shot mode and I2C sensor power control guides.
-THis directory also contains Scalable Vector Graphics files on I2C timings.
+### Bosch - BMA400 Accelerometer

+The BMA400 is a 12-bit triaxal acceleration sensor with position and motion triggered interrupt features.
+This configuration file configures the IN100 to communicate with the BMA400.

-### SGP40
+### Sensirion - SGP40 Indoor Air Quality Sensor

 The SGP40 is a digital gas sensor designed for easy integration into air purifiers or demand controlled ventilation systems made by Adafruit.
 This directory contains configuration files to use the SGP40 with the IN100.

-### i2cbma400.cfg

-The BMA400 is a 12-bit triaxal acceleration sensor with position and motion triggered interrupt features.
-This configuration file configures the IN100 to communicate with the BMA400.

-### i2c_device_with_sw0_power_control.cfg

-This file activates power switching for the i2c.
-Power switching is recommended for use cases with longer advertising intervals.
-The longer the time between advertising events, the more efficient it is for the IN100 to use power switching for its i2c configuration.

-### i2c_sht4x.cfg
+### Sensirion - SHT4X Humidity and Temperature Sensor

 The SHT4x sensor series is a low power, high accuracy, 16-bit relative humidity and temperature sensor made by Sensirion.
-This configuration file uses a typical write- delay-read sequence to communicate with the SHT40 sensor.
+This directory has a typical write- delay-read sequence to communicate with the SHT40 sensor, a low-power configuration, and a configuration with power switching enabled.

-### i2c_sht4x_low_power.cfg

-This configuration file uses a low power consumption i2c sequence.
-It accomplishes this by using the sleeping time of the sensor to process i2c write commands.
-This reduces the use of i2c delay/wait commands and as a result, allows the sensor to minimize time spent awake abnd advertising.

-### i2c_tmp102.cfg
+### Texas Instruments - TMP102 Low-Power Digital Temperature Sensor

 The TMP102 is a lowpower digital temperature sensor made by Sparkfun.
 This file configures the IN100 i2c to communciates with the TMP102.